5 Flirty Tips That Will Make You Think About The Way You Do Business

 1. They Speak Their Mind

-You’ll always find a French girl with those bold red lips.
-It’s a reminder to be powerful with your words.
+Find a French girl, and you’ll find those bold red lips.
+Red lips are a reminder to be powerful with your words.

-Debate in France is often seen as highly confrontational by other countries, but the French find it fun and entertaining when interruptions occur.
-It’s encouraged and considered a good thing.
+Debate in France is often seen as highly confrontational by other countries, but the French find it fun and entertaining to have these lively and energetic interruptions occur.

-She loves when other people join the conversation and emotions run high, but it actually draws on the distinction of being more of an intellectual goal – a goal which will help to move the process forward.
+Emotions can run high, but draws on the distinction of being more of an intellectual goal – a goal which will help to move the process forward.

-This lively, energetic, and somewhat theatrical style is, viewed as, advantageous to reaching the end results, and translates to being passionate about your convictions.
+Their theatrical style can be advantageous to reaching the end results, and translates to being passionate about their convictions.